 With prompting and support, follow agreed-upon rules, limits, and expectations.

-Show willingness to take on responsibilities (e.g., being a helper or a leader).
+Show willingness to take on responsibilities (e.g., being a helper or a leader). .

-Clarification Statement: Standards 1-3 reflect Standards 6 and 11 of the Massachusetts Standards for Preschool and Kindergarten Social and Emotional Learning.

-With prompting and support, ask and answer questions about literature and informational social studies texts read aloud, and act out or give examples of characters who show fairness, friendship, responsibility, and respect for one another.
+With prompting and support, ask and answer questions about literature and informational social studies texts read aloud, and act out or give examples of characters who show fairness, friendship, kindness, responsibility, and respect for one another.

 Clarification Statement: Students should be exposed to a variety of picture books that demonstrate how people respect one another and work well together.
 Note that the pre-k standards for reading in the Massachusetts English Language Arts and Literacy Framework also ask that students ask and answer questions about books or act out parts to show understanding.

-Topic 2: Geography in the context of home, school, and city or town
+Standards 1-4 reflect standards 5, 6, and 11 of the Massachusetts Standards for Preschool and Kindergarten Social and Emotional Learning and Approaches to Play and Learning.

+Topic 2.
+Geography: maps and places

-Supporting Question: How can people show or tell where they live or go to school?
+Supporting Question: How can people show or tell others where they live or go to school?

-With prompting and support, describe location of people, animals, objects, and places using correctly words and phrases such as up, down, on, off, close, far away, beside, inside, next to close to, above, below, apart.
+With prompting and support, describe location of people, animals, objects, and places, using words and phrases such as up, down, on, off, close, far away, beside, inside, next to, close to, above, below, apart correctly.

 For example, a student describes the place where his uncle lives as being “far away” and names the city or town, state, or country.
 Another student describes two buildings in a photograph as “next to” one another.
-Note that the pre-k Standards for mathematics in the Massachusetts Mathematics Framework also ask students to identify relative positions of objects in space, using appropriate language.
+Note that the pre-k standards for mathematics in the Massachusetts Mathematics Framework also ask students to identify relative positions of objects in space, using appropriate language.

 With prompting and support, explain what a map or another kind of representation of a place can show.